adzap/mocked_fixtures/README.txt

    tables, thats not what the plugin is for.
  * Create mock objects with the attribute setters.
 Only reader methods.

+Disclaimer:
+It is worth noting that the plugin is highly coupled to the Rails fixtures implementation and so would likely break with future changes to the fixtures API.

 == SYNOPSIS:

-To get going you need to require the plugin at the top of your test_helper or spec_helper file.
-For test/unit add it after the test/unit require like so
+To get going you installed as a gem you need to require the plugin at the top of your test_helper or spec_helper file.
+If you installed as a Rails plugin then you can skip that step.

-  require 'test/unit'
-  require 'mocked_fixtures'

-If you are using Rspec then this line must go *above* the require for rspec-rails, like so

-  require 'spec'
-  require 'mocked_fixtures'
-  require 'spec/rails'

-If you are using test/unit then you need specify which mocking library you are using.
-You need to add this to your test_helper
+If you are using test/unit then you need specify which mocking library you are using in your test_helper like so:

   class Test::Unit::TestCase